The 10 most common business startup questions

 1. Do people need what I’m selling?

-You must research market need for your offerings so you know what makes you stand out from the rest.
-The vast majority of new business ideas are just that: ideas.
-Some entrepreneurs dream up solutions to problems that do not really exist, or rather only exist because of a personal need or experience.
-They might then find that there’s no desire for their product on the market.
+You must do your market research.
+Some entrepreneurs dream up solutions to problems that do not really exist or rather only exist because of a personal need or experience.
 Doing your research will protect you from making mistakes.
+Then make sure your pricing is fair and reasonable.

 2. How much money will I need?

 This may be the most-asked question of all.
-There’s no exact answer though, as each business is unique, and they’re unique to their own markets.
-Some companies will need thousands to get off the ground, while others can turn profit with little investment.
-The best way to overcome this worry is to set up a forecast.
-Put your estimates into a forecast to see you how much you need to earn to progress to the next step.
+There’s no exact answer, as each business is unique.
+Some companies will need thousands to get off the ground, while others can turn a profit with little investment.
+The best way to overcome this worry is to set up a forecast in Futrli.

 3. What do I need to know about the financial side of things?